HecFranco/PasswordPolicyBundle/README.md

     entities:
         # the entity class implementing HasPasswordPolicyInterface
         App\Entity\Participant:
-            # The route where the user will be locked when password is expired
+            # The route where the user will be notified when password is expired
-            lock_route: participant_profile
+            notified_routes:

-            # Params to pass to the locked param when build.
+                - participant_profile
-            lock_route_params:
+            # These routes will be excluded from the expiry check
-                    locked: '1'
+            excluded_notified_routes: ~
             # Which is the password property in the entity (defaults to 'password')
             password_field: ~